dragon7-fc/misc/algorithm/LeetCode/README.md

 ```
 * [Hard] [Solution] 864.
 Shortest Path to Get All Keys

-### Hash Table, Sort by x and filter by sorted y, Counter, open close event
+### Hash Table, Sort by x and filter by sorted y, Counter, open close event, sequencially scan x and add point when y changed
 ```c++
 class Solution {
 public: